 Rootstock - Rootstock Bitcoin (RBTC)

-To learn more about transaction fees on a layer 2 blockchain, jump to: Why do I pay for a token's transactions with another asset?
+To learn more about transaction fees on a layer 2 blockchain, visit the section: Why do I pay for a token's transactions with another asset?

 What happens if I send an unsupported token to Exodus?

 Your Exodus wallet is capable of receiving tokens on all networks that support custom tokens.
-If you have sent a token to your Exodus wallet on one of these networks, you can add it as a custom token: How do I add a custom token?
+If you've sent a token to your Exodus wallet on one of these networks, you can add it as a custom token: How do I add a custom token?

-If you have sent an unsupported token to Exodus over an unsupported network, you can regain access using a wallet that supports the network and token.
-Please contact Exodus Support for help with recovering tokens on unsupported networks.
+If you've sent an unsupported token to Exodus over an unsupported network, you can regain access using a wallet that supports the network and token.
+For help with recovering tokens on unsupported networks, email Exodus Support at [email protected] or visit the messenger (purple chat icon in the bottom-right corner) to start a chat.

-Please be very careful with your 12-word secret recovery phrase and private keys, because they control access to your funds.
+Please be very careful with your 12-word secret key and private keys, because they control access to your funds.
 Never share them with anyone, and only import them into platforms that you trust 100%.
-If you choose to import your secret recovery phrase or private keys into a third-party platform, you do so at your own risk.
+If you choose to import your secret key or private keys into a third-party platform, you do so at your own risk.
 To find out more, check out this article from our Knowledge Base: How do I keep my money safe?